HomeBOIRFREE FilingPricingTax ProfessionalsApps

 • Line 16: Enter your FUTA liabilities for each quarter.

-• In Line 17, calculate the total FUTA liability for the year by adding the amounts from each quarter.
+• Line 17: Calculate the total FUTA liability for the year by adding the amounts from each quarter.

 Use these Form 940 instructions to easily file Form 940.

-What is the mailing address for Form 940?
+What is the mailing address for paper filing of Form 940?

 Connecticut, Delaware, District of Columbia, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, West Virginia, WisconsinDepartment of the Treasury